-The word ‘Secretive’ (Adjective) describes someone who tends to hide information, thoughts, or intentions from others, often keeping things to themselves.
+The word ‘Secretive’ (adjective) describes a person who tends to hide information, thoughts, or intentions.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Secretive’ correctly in sentences.

 Secretive Explained in Depth

-A complete and detailed guide to the word Secretive including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and practical guide to the word Secretive: meaning, definition, etymology, synonyms, antonyms, and example sentences you can reuse for everyday writing, exams, and ESL practice.

 Meanings of Secretive

 ‘Secretive’ refers to a person or behavior that deliberately avoids sharing information.
-It suggests a preference for privacy or concealment, often to avoid attention, judgment, or consequences.
+It often suggests a preference for privacy or concealment, sometimes to prevent attention, criticism, or consequences.

 Definition